tomjspain/mecPortal-experiment1/_models/hcc_atezo_bev.md

 	  <div class="6u 12u$(medium)">
 	    <div class="box">
   		  <h3> Patients </h3>
-  		<p> Patients were eligible if theyhad not received any prior
+  		<p> Patients were eligible if they had not received any prior
   		systemic therapy for aHCC. </p>
   	  </div>
 	  </div>